arxanshxh2309/SHA-256/README.md

 ---

-## 🌐 Interactive demo

-`docs/demo.html` — open in any browser, no server needed.
-Type a message, watch SHA-256 padding take shape, then step through all 64 rounds and watch `a..h` evolve.

----

 ## ⚠ Disclaimer

 This is **not** a production hash.
 Use `hashlib.sha256` (~50× faster, written in C, audited).
 The point of this repo is understanding what's happening *inside* `hashlib.sha256` — and where it can betray you (length extension!) when used naively.